NovFR/DoS-2-Savegame-Editor/README.md

 ## Savegame corruption

-If the game complain about savegame corruption, disable Cloud storage before saving and modifying your savegames.
+If the game complain about savegame corruption, disable cloud storage before saving and modifying your savegames.

 ## Better be safe than sorry